 1998 – 2000

-After the transformation, the movie camera turned into an orange left footprint.
+After the transformation, the movie camera turned into an orange footprint.
 It creates a sense of magic and uniqueness because the artists depicted four big toes on the sole, prompting thoughts about who could have left such a mark.
-The word “Nickelodeon” is still written in the proprietary Balloon Extra Bold font and painted white.
-For “Movies,” a new unknown sans-serif font is used with vertically elongated letters.
+“Nickelodeon” is still written in the proprietary Balloon Extra Bold font and painted white.
+For “Movies,” a new, unknown sans-serif font is used with vertically elongated letters.
 The second part of the name is at the bottom in a blue oval.
 This logo occasionally appeared in trailers for movies and cartoons.

 2000 – 2008